-- Promote good behaviour, self-discipline and respect with a view to safeguarding and promoting the welfare of children. - To create a culture of exceptionally good behaviour: for learning, for community and for life. - To ensure that all learners are treated fairly, shown respect and to promote good relationships. - Prevent bullying. - Provide an interesting and stimulating environment where all adults and children work within a clear and consistent framework. - Create conditions for an orderly and friendly community where there is mutual respect between all members and where effective learning can take place. - Develop a whole school acceptance and recognition of responsibilities for their own decisions and any consequences of such decisions. - Provide a robust and caring system for all children including those children who may have emotional and behavioural difficulties in order that they and their peers may learn in a safe and respectful environment. - Ensure we have a strong system in place to support staff in managing behaviour including the use of rewards and sanctions.

-- Use a proactive, positive and consistent approach to discipline. - Promote self-esteem, strategies for self-regulation and a strong education in personal, social, emotional development. - Encourage everyone to appreciate, understand and follow a simple code of conduct for behaviour which enables all members of the school community to be equally valued for the part they play in upholding those agreed values. - Praise and celebrate the good work and behaviour, those who are responsible, kind and helpful and those who are providing a clear model of the behaviour that is expected.
+- Promote good behaviour, self-discipline and respect with a view to safeguarding and promoting the welfare of children. - Prevent bullying. - Provide an interesting and stimulating environment where all adults and children work within a clear and consistent framework. - Create conditions for an orderly and friendly community where there is mutual respect between all members and where effective learning can take place. - Develop a whole school acceptance and recognition of responsibilities for their own decisions and any consequences of such decisions. - Provide a robust and caring system for those children who may have emotional and behavioural difficulties in order that they and their peers may learn in a safe and respectful environment. - Ensure we have a strong system in place to support staff in managing behaviour including the use of rewards and sanctions. - Use a proactive, positive and consistent approach to discipline. - Promote self-esteem. - Encourage everyone to appreciate, understand and follow a simple code of conduct for behaviour which enables all members of the school community to be equally valued for the part they play in upholding those agreed values. - Praise good work and behaviour, those who are responsible, kind and helpful and those who are providing a clear model of the behaviour that is expected.